HenrikJoreteg/human-javascript/ch06 - models.md

 module.exports = HumanModel.define({
   type: 'user',
-  // our properties from the server
+  // Our properties from the server
   props: {
-    // here is the shorthand syntax for defining a property
+    // Here is the shorthand syntax for defining a property:
-    // first is type, second is required, last is default value
+    // first is type, second is required, last is default value.
     firstName: ['string', true, ''],
     lastName: ['string', true, ''],
     // You can also be even more explicit